ibexa/documentation-developer/docs/guide/file_management.md

 ### REST API: `uri` property

-The `uri` property of Binary Fields in REST contains a valid download URL, of the same format as the Public API, prefixed with the same host as the REST Request.
+The `uri` property of Binary Fields in REST contains a valid download URL, of the same format as the public PHP API, prefixed with the same host as the REST Request.

 For [more information about REST API see the documentation](../api/rest_api_guide).